Ralph Kaplowitz: New York Knicks (1946–1947)

 In August 1946, Kaplowitz received a telegram from the New York Knicks owner Ned Irish which read "Interested in having you play with New York professional basketball team next season.
 Please telephone me."
 Kaplowitz did join the Knicks, signing a one-year contract for $6,500.

 On November 1, 1946, in Toronto, Canada, the 27-year-old Kaplowitz appeared in the starting line-up of the very first game of NBA/BAA history, alongside fellow Knicks Ossie Schectman, Sonny Hertzberg, Jake Weber, and Leo Gottlieb.
 Together, they beat the Toronto Huskies 68–66.

 Kaplowitz and his teammates, many of them Jews, recall an increased level of anti-Semitic heckling by fans at Madison Square Garden as the season progressed.
 Halfway through the season, on January 16, 1947, the Knicks sold Kaplowitz to the Philadelphia Warriors, which were then coached and owned by Eddie Gottlieb.
-In a 1997 interview of the team, Hertzberg said that by the end of the 1946–47 season, he was only Jewish player left on the Knicks' roster, but even he was traded during the league's first off-season break.
+In a 1997 interview of the team, Hertzberg said that by the end of the 1946–47 season, he was the only Jewish player left on the Knicks' roster, but even he was traded during the league's first off-season break.

 Philadelphia Warriors (1947–1948)

 Kaplowitz played the second half of the 1946–47 season for the Warriors, who faced Kaplowitz' former team, the Knicks, in the playoffs, and swept that series to advance to the Finals.
 Then, they beat Max Zaslofsky and the Chicago Stags (4–1 series) to claim the first BAA championship.

-In the 1947–48 season, the Warriors advanced to the Finals again, but Kaplowitz was once again beaten by Baltimore, in the Bullets' first season as a BAA team.
+In the 1947–48 season, the Warriors advanced to the Finals again, but Kaplowitz was once again beaten by Baltimore this time, in the Bullets' first season as a BAA team.
 After losing this series, Kaplowitz retired from the BAA after only two seasons, returning once again to the ABL, where he would play two seasons for the Hartford Hurricanes and one for the Bridgeport Roesslers.